Welding-Tool-Steel:

 Different materials reach their optimum qualities at different quenching speeds from the hardening temperature.

-That is to mean that the size of the tool imposes limits to the attainable speed of cooling from austenitizing temperature and to the corresponding microstructures obtained.
-Therefore a material perfectly adequate for a small tool may be unsuitable for building a massive tool, because it may be impossible to treat it to the required properties using standard heat treatment.
+That means that the size of the tool imposes limits to the attainable speed of cooling from austenitizing temperature and to the corresponding microstructures obtained.

 Weldability...